sebastianbergmann/phpunit-documentation-english/src/writing-tests-for-phpunit.rst

 ``PHPUnit\Framework\Error\Warning`` represent PHP notices and warnings, respectively.

-.. admonition:: Note

-   You should be as specific as possible when testing exceptions.
-Testing for classes that are too generic might lead to undesirable side-effects.
-Accordingly, testing for the ``Exception`` class with ``expectException()`` is no longer permitted.

 When testing that relies on php functions that trigger errors like ``fopen`` it can sometimes be useful to use error suppression while testing.
 This allows you to check the return values by